aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.3.
 Unstake

-- **Actor:** Guardian or a whitelisted relayer
+- **Actor:** Guardian or someone authorized
 - **Inputs:**
     - **Guardian:** Address of the guardian unstaking the tokens from
     - **Amount:** Amount of tokens to be unstaked
-- **Authentication:** The guardian or a whitelisted relayer.
+- **Authentication:** The guardian or someone authorized.
 Only for guardians that have some available balance in the registry.
 - **Pre-flight checks:**
     - Ensure that the requested amount is greater than zero
     - Ensure that there is enough available balance for the requested amount